Splitting hairs with transcendental entire functions: The model space

 \section{The model space}

-Gathering together results from previous sections, we know that if $f \in \CB$, then \begin{enumerate}[label=(\arabic*)] \item $f$ is criniferous, and hence when $\AV(f)\cap J(f)=\emptyset$, $I(f)$ consists of a collection of canonical rays indexed by $\Addr(f)_\pm$, Theorem \ref{thm_signed}; \item $f$ is conjugate to a disjoint type function $g$ on points that stay in a neighbourhood of infinity, Theorem \ref{thm_CB}. \end{enumerate} Recall that our goal is to define a model for the action of $f$ in $J(f)$, Theorem \ref{thm_main_intro}.
-Ideally, we would extend the conjugacy in \ref{item2_intromodel} to the whole $J(g)$, a strategy used previously for other classes of functions, e.g.\cite{lasseRidigity, helenaSemi, mashael}.
-However, as reflected in \ref{item1_intromodel}, the presence of critical values, and hence critical points, in $I(f)$, provides the escaping set with a topological structure different from a (Pinched) Cantor bouquet.
-Nonetheless, \ref{item1_intromodel} suggests the use of two copies of $J(g)$, say $J(g)\times \{-,+\}$, as a candidate model space: then, in a very rough sense, a function $\phi$ could map $J(g)\times \{-,+\}$ to $J(f)$ by mapping $J(g)\times \{+\}$ to the closure of those canonical rays of the form $\Gamma(\cdot, +)$, and $J(g)\times \{ -\}$ to the closure of those canonical rays of the form $\Gamma(\cdot, -)$.
+Recall that our goal is to define a model for the action of $f$ on $J(f)$, Theorem~\ref{thm_main_intro}.
+The potential presence of critical values, and hence critical points, in $I(f)$, suggests the use of two copies of $J(g)$, say $J(g)\times \{-,+\}$, as a candidate model space: then, in a very rough sense, a function $\phi$ could map $J(g)\times \{-,+\}$ to $J(f)$ by mapping $J(g)\times \{+\}$ to the closure of those canonical rays of the form $\Gamma(\cdot, +)$, and $J(g)\times \{ -\}$ to the closure of those canonical rays of the form $\Gamma(\cdot, -)$.
 We will proceed this way in \S\ref{sec_semiconj}.

-Note that for the function $\phi$ to be continuous, we need to provide the set $J(g)\times \{-,+ \}$ with the ``right topology'': we want to use the map $\theta$ from Theorem \ref{thm_CB} to conjugate near infinity each copy of $J(g)\times \{-,+ \}$ to a subset of $J(f)$.
-Since by Theorem~\ref{thm_CB}, the function $\theta$ preserves the cyclic orders in $\Addr(g)$ and $\Addr(f)$, we must endow $J(g)\times \{-,+ \}$ with a topology that is compatible with that of $\Addr(f)_\pm$ defined in \ref{discussion_signed_addr}.
+Note that for the function $\phi$ to be continuous, we need to provide the set $J(g)\times \{-,+ \}$ with a topology that is compatible with that of $\Addr(f)_\pm$ defined in \ref{discussion_signed_addr}.
 This is our main task in this section.
-Even if a topology could be defined directly over $J(g)\times \{-,+ \}$, for convenience and simplification of arguments, we instead define it in two copies of any straight brush $B$, and using the corresponding ambient homeomorphism $\psi\colon J(g) \rightarrow B$, we induce a topology in our model set, see \ref{dis_topology_model}.
+Even if a topology could be defined directly over $J(g)\times \{-,+ \}$, for convenience and simplification of arguments, we instead define it in two copies of any straight brush $B$, and using the corresponding ambient homeomorphism $\psi\colon J(g) \rightarrow B$, we induce a topology in our model set in \ref{dis_topology_model}.

-For the rest of the section, let us fix any $f\in \CB$, as well as a disjoint type function $g$ from its parameter space.
+For the rest of the section, let us fix any $f\in \CB$ and a disjoint type function $g$ from its parameter space.
 Let us moreover assume that the topological space $\Addr(g)_\pm$ has been defined following Definition \ref{defn_signedaddr}.
 Recall from Definition \ref{def_brush} that a straight brush is defined as a subset of $[0,\infty)\times \R \setminus \Q $.
 Hence, we consider the set

 that we aim to endow with a topology.
 We will use the symbols ``$\ast, \star, \circledast$'' to refer to generic elements of $\lbrace -,+\rbrace$.

 \begin{discussion}[Topology in $(\R \setminus \Q) \times \lbrace -,+\rbrace$] We start by providing $(\R \setminus \Q) \times \lbrace -,+\rbrace$ with a topology compatible with that of $\Addr(g)_\pm$.
 Let $<_{_i}$ be the usual linear order on irrationals, and let us give the set $\lbrace -,+\rbrace$ the order $\lbrace -\rbrace \prec \lbrace +\rbrace$.
 Then, for elements in the set $(\R \setminus \Q) \times \lbrace -,+\rbrace$, we define the order relation